John Callcott Horsley

-John Callcott Horsley (29 January 1817 – 18 October 1903) was a British academic painter of genre and historical scenes, illustrator, and designer of the first Christmas card.
-He was a member of the artist's colony in Cranbrook.
+John Callcott Horsley (29 January 1817 – 18 October 1903) was an English academic painter of genre and historical scenes, illustrator, and designer of the first Christmas card.
+He was a member of the artists' colony in Cranbrook.

 Childhood and education

 Horsley was born in London, the son of William Horsley, the musician, and grand-nephew of Sir Augustus Callcott.
 His sister Mary Elizabeth Horsley wed the famous British engineer Isambard Kingdom Brunel in 1836.
 Horsley was mentored by William Mulready and Augustus Wall Callcot who sent him at age thirteen to study at Dr Henry Sass's academy where he met D.G Rossetti, J. Millais and W.P.
 Frith; in his biography Horsley recalls Dr Sass as being vain and untalented.
 Following preparatory school Horsley studied painting at the Royal Academy schools where he met Thomas Webster.
-In 1836 he exhibited The Pride of the Village (Vernon Gallery) at the Royal Academy.
+He exhibited The Pride of the Village at the Royal Academy Exhibition of 1839.
+It was later part of the Vernon Gift to the nation.